bairul6154/apcsa-freedom-project/entries/entry05.md

 # Skills
 Over the past weeks on this project, I have been working on **consideration** and **time management**.
 As I have mentioned before, I want to make this project more easier and simpler to use than my old one.
 I have to think about how others would use my product and *consider* their actions and thinking when creating.
-The due date for the MVP which is on April 20.
+The due date for the MVP is on April 20.
 I need to create a product that is not necessarily perfect, but viable at that point.
 I have been replanning my ideas and stripping down on things that are *extra* and working towards ideas that *needs* to works first.

 [Previous](entry04.md) | [Next](entry06.md)